Room Draw Policy 2013-14

 - Make sure all 4 digits of the draw number that is being used to draw the room are listed at the bottom of your ticket.
 Please put a star next to the name of the person whose number is being used to draw the room.

 - Make sure your ticket is filled out before you enter the line and keep it updated as you approach the draw area so you do not slow down the process.
 If you card is not filled out, you won't be allowed into the draw area and groups behind you will be allowed to skip ahead of you.

 - All people expecting to draw or be drawn into a space should attend Room Draw.
-The person (or his/her proxy) whose number is being used to draw a room MUST ATTEND DRAW unless on an off campus program or leave of absence.
+The person (or his/her housing proxy) whose number is being used to draw a room MUST ATTEND DRAW unless on an off campus program or leave of absence.

-- If any person expecting to draw or be drawn into a room cannot attend Room Draw, he/she must designate someone as a proxy and provide that person with written authorization to act on their behalf using a Proxy Designation form available on this website.
-If your entire group is not present at your time to draw or you don't have the proper paperwork, you will be pulled aside and not allowed into the draw area.
+- If any person expecting to draw or be drawn into a room cannot attend Room Draw, he/she must designate someone as a housing proxy and provide that person with written authorization to act on their behalf using a Proxy Designation form available on this website.
+If your entire group is not present at your time to draw or you do not have the proper paperwork, you will be pulled aside and not allowed into the draw area.
 Groups behind you will be allowed to progress.

 - The person whose number is used to draw a room will not be eligible for a room change out of the room until winter term.

 - We suggest that all those who plan to room together attend Room Draw and work together to select a location that they want.
 As an example, four women plan to live together in a quad.
 All four would decide to attend Room Draw as a group.
 The person who has the best number of the group is either present or has provided written authorization to another person in the group to act on her behalf.
 The group would then proceed to the waiting area to select a room.